Internal FAQ Software for Employees (Boost Productivity)

 2. Reduced Interruptions

 When employees can find answers themselves, they don't need to interrupt colleagues or managers.
 This improves productivity across the organization and allows subject matter experts to focus on high-value work.
+McKinsey's Social Economy report notes that searchable records can reduce time spent searching for company information by as much as 35%, directly cutting the "who has the answer?" interruptions that slow teams down.

 3. Consistent Information